-Overall, the alcohol dependence burden in men accounted for three-quarters (75%) of the total alcohol dependence DALY in Scotland in 2015, as outlined in Figure 1.
-Men aged 35 to 64 years accounted for the largest share (37%) of this burden, followed by men aged 15 to 34 years (31%).
-Women aged 35 to 64 years contributed the third highest share (14%) of the alcohol dependence burden in Scotland, followed by women aged 15 to 34 years who accounted for 9%.
+Overall, the alcohol dependence burden in men accounted for around three-quarters (73%) of the total alcohol dependence DALY in Scotland in 2016, as outlined in Figure 1.
+Men aged 45 to 64 years accounted for the largest share (36%) of this burden, followed by men aged 25 to 44 years (20%).
+Women aged 45 to 64 years and men aged 65 years and over contributed the third highest share (14% respectively) of the alcohol dependence burden in Scotland.
 Overall, individuals under 15 years of age accounted for less than one per cent of the total alcohol dependence burden in Scotland.
+Note that the burden we are describing above is the absolute burden and has not been adjusted for the age/gender case-mix.